 If you're reading this message...

-...that means your internet is working.
-Or at least, we think so.
-However, first and foremoest, keep this page open, as it will become a handy reference in case your internet really is dying.
-As for testing other sites, open a new tab, window, or browser.
+Are you stuck, or having other internet connection troubles?
+You're in the right place: keep this page open, as it will become a handy troubleshooting reference in case nothing else loads or your internet is really dying.
+Open other sites in a new tab, window, or browser.
 Even if this isn't your first time visiting, your browser is told not to cache the page, so if you'd like to test your connection again, click here to open this page in another tab or window.

 Why don't other sites load properly?

-If you get a blank page with no indication of loading (and no status code like 301, 302, 404, etc.), check to see if it's a server problem, not yours.
-In the case that the site is up and "it's just you" try clearing your DNS, which may be corrupted:
+If you get a blank page with no indication of loading (and no status code like 301, 302, 404, etc.), check to see if it's down for everyone, and not just you.
+In the case that the site is up and "it's just you," try clearing your DNS, which may have gotten scrambled:

 It may be your ISP who is having DNS problems if none of the above solutions work for you.
-Try (temporarily) switching to OpenDNS and see if you can now load pages that previously wouldn't.
-Link doesn't work?
-Then it's likely not a DNS issue - continue reading.
+Try (temporarily) switching to OpenDNS to see if you can now load pages that previously wouldn't, and if that link doesn't work, then it's likely not a DNS issue - continue reading.
 You should also test your connection quality at Pingtest.net.
 Any amount of packet loss indicates a problem on your end, and not the web server you are trying to access.

 What can I do to make my connection faster?

 If you're using wireless, there are a number of actions you can do to improve your connection speed.
 The simplest method is to physically relocate closer to the router/access point to improve your signal strength.
 Some areas, depending on your environment, will get better signal than others.
 Need to stay far away from your hotspot/router on a regular basis?
-Consider purchasing a 802.11 N compatible router, or a Wi-Fi Range Extender.
+Consider purchasing an 802.11 N compatible router, or a Wi-Fi Range Extender.
 Alternatively, you have a few options: